eth-protocol-fellows/cohort-one/notes/cesarbrazon/5_account-migration.md

+# Account Migration

+## EIP 3074

+- Alternative to AA which is improving the UX of EOA
+- We need to find a way to authenticate as an EOA in the execution.
+- Allows you to pass the `msg.sender` through different jumps (or calls).
+- Further downs the two type accounts
+- With [Rich Transactions](https://ethereum-magicians.org/t/rich-transactions-via-evm-bytecode-execution-from-externally-owned-accounts/4025/) we can make EOA batch multiple transactions into one

-# Account Abstraction
+## Account Abstraction

+- Reduces client complexity - Account abstraction removes EOA.
+Authorization logic will be moved to Smart Contract execution layer
+- If a new user wants to create a new wallet, he needs to pay for the deployment of the AA contract

 With this EIP we want to add multiple improvements to the entire Ethereum stack, which I think the two more importants are:

-- Native meta transactions, allowing the user to batch multiple send transactions at the protocol level (instead of using something like multisend for example)
-- The capacity of a contract to pay for gas, instead of having the EOA to pay for it every time
+- The capacity of a contract to pay for gas (natively), instead of having the EOA to pay for it every time

-Also, with the introduction of this EIP, we can add signature verification other than ECSDA which allows to make Ethereum post-quantum resistant
+- We can add signature verification other than ECSDA which allows to make Ethereum post-quantum resistant

 In order to implement AA, we require merging EIP 2937 or preserve nonce on self destruct